GBB Pistol CO2/HPA Conversion: Advanced Novelty Tech Adapter

 Frequently Asked Questions

-What is the Advanced Novelty Tech adapter for GBB pistols?
+What is the Novelty Tech CO2/HPA adapter for GBB pistols?

-No, the adapter is specifically designed for GBB pistols originally manufactured for CO2 cartridges.
-Using it on green gas guns can cause internal damage due to pressure differences.
+Crucially, this adapter is only for GBB pistols originally designed for CO2.
+Using it on green gas guns can cause damage due to the higher pressure.
+Always ensure the firearm is unloaded before installation.

-What are the main drawbacks of gas-in-magazine systems like this conversion?
+What are the main drawbacks of using a gas-in-magazine system with this adapter?

 More Gunsmithing & DIY Videos You Might Like